albertodev01/fraction/README.md

 final mixed = "1 1/2".toMixedFraction();
 ```

 Note that `MixedFraction` objects are **immutable** exactly like `Fraction` objects so you're guaranteed that the internal state of the instance won't change during its lifetime.
+Make sure to check out the official documentation at [pub.dev](https://pub.dev/documentation/fraction/latest/fraction/MixedFraction-class.html) for a complete overview of the API.